pipstur/MunjeLumenDS2025/readme/README_evaluator.md

 --output-csv results/inference_results.csv \
 --soft-vote
 ```

+*Note*: If you do not have CUDA requirements highlighted in the `README_user.md`, you the `onnx-runtime` library will resort back to CPU inference.
+It will still run, but there will be warnings for each of the models, and the inference will be much slower.

 ## Model training
 If the evaluator wishes to train the models, he can simply run the following command, everything is already set-up for him, if he followed the environment instructions closely, or is running inside a `devcontainer`.